cloudprizm/webpack-parallel/README.md

 ## Motivation
 There is couple of implementation of parallel building for webpack, however I wanted to provide something dev oriented with correct error reporting without hacks.

-## Caveats / TODO
-- [ ] think about compatibility with `webpack-dev-server` - for now, you can go with `nodemon` and observe your out directory to restart server or with webpack plugin `post-compile-webpack-plugin` and do some magic there
-- [ ] provide scrollable report from workers - if there is a lot of things to log, sometimes UI becomes glitchy